 If the rezoning request is consistent with the goals and policies of these adopted plans, then the planning staff will most likely recommend the rezoning.
 If the request is in conflict or has a potential for harming the surrounding area, the staff may recommend denial.
 In forming these judgments, the staff is obligated to consider the health, safety, and welfare of the total community as well as the desires of the applicant and neighbors.

-A written staff report is prepared for each request and mailed to the applicant on the Friday prior to the MPC hearing.
+A written staff report is prepared for each request and mailed to the applicant on the Friday prior to the Planning Commission hearing.
 These reports are also available to the general public at that time.

-MPC monthly hearings occur on the second Thursday of each month at 1:30 p.m. in the Main Assembly Room of the City County Building.
-The MPC hearing provides a public forum where petitioners and any opponents can address the commission.
+Planning Commission monthly hearings occur on the second Thursday of each month at 1:30 p.m. in the Main Assembly Room of the City County Building.
+The hearing provides a public forum where petitioners and any opponents can address the commission.
 The Planning Commissioners then vote on the rezoning request, recommending either approval, denial, or approval of a different, less restrictive zone than the one requested.

 Zoning requests recommended for approval are placed on the agenda of City Council or County Commission for final action.

-Following the MPC hearing, it typically takes up to two months before the rezoning request receives final approval.
+Following the Planning Commission hearing, it typically takes up to two months before the rezoning request receives final approval.

 City Council requires a 15-day public notice period before hearing the request.
 Also, except in emergencies, an approval by City Council requires two readings, normally at successive meetings.
 Final legislative action is effective 17 days after the second reading.
 Emergency ordinances are effective at once.